-Because the Achaemenid empire embraced many nations and cultures, each with its own distinctive social structure, it is impossible to speak of “society” in the singular.
+Because the Persian Empire (often called the Achaemenid Empire) embraced many nations and cultures, each with its own distinctive social structure, it is impossible to speak of “society” in the singular.
 However, there were some trends within the empire which were felt throughout the empire.

 Mesopotamia in particular seems to have been the location for vast estates.
 With its very productive agriculture and comparative proximity to the Iranian homeland, this region must have been regarded as highly attractive for Persian landowners.